Automattic/wp-calypso/packages/composite-checkout/README.md

 ### useTransactionStatus

 A React Hook that returns an object with the following properties to be used by [payment methods](#payment-methods) for storing and communicating the current status of the transaction.
 This differs from the current status of the _form_, which is handled by [useFormStatus](#useFormStatus).
+Note, however, that [CheckoutProvider](#CheckoutProvider) will automatically perform certain actions when the transaction status changes.
+See [CheckoutProvider](#CheckoutProvider) for the details.

 - `transactionStatus: string`.
 The current status of the transaction; one of 'not-started', 'complete', 'error', 'pending', 'redirecting', 'authorizing'.
+- `previousTransactionStatus: string`.
+The last status of the transaction; one of 'not-started', 'complete', 'error', 'pending', 'redirecting', 'authorizing'.
 - `transactionError: string | null`.
 The most recent error message encountered by the transaction if its status is 'error'.
 - `transactionRedirectUrl: string | null`.
 The redirect url to use if the transaction status is 'redirecting'.
 - `transactionLastResponse: object | null`.
-The most recent full response object as returned by the transaction's endpoint and passed to `setTransactionAuthorizing`, `setTransactionRedirecting`, or `setTransactionComplete`.
+The most recent full response object as returned by the transaction's endpoint and passed to `setTransactionAuthorizing` or `setTransactionComplete`.
 - `resetTransaction: () => void`.
 Function to change the transaction status to 'not-started'.
 - `setTransactionComplete: ( object ) => void`.
 Function to change the transaction status to 'complete' and save the response object in `transactionLastResponse`.
 - `setTransactionError: ( string ) => void`.
 Function to change the transaction status to 'error' and save the error in `transactionError`.
 - `setTransactionPending: () => void`.
 Function to change the transaction status to 'pending'.
-- `setTransactionRedirecting: ( object ) => void`.
-Function to change the transaction status to 'redirecting' and save the response object in `transactionLastResponse`.
+- `setTransactionRedirecting: ( string ) => void`.
+Function to change the transaction status to 'redirecting' and save the redirect URL in `transactionRedirectUrl`.
 - `setTransactionAuthorizing: ( object ) => void`.
 Function to change the transaction status to 'authorizing' and save the response object in `transactionLastResponse`.

 ## FAQ